mattriley/agile-avatars/README.md

 - [PresentationDomainDataLayering - Martin Fowler](https://martinfowler.com/bliki/PresentationDomainDataLayering.html)

-# Mounting
+# Launching

-This application is built using [Parcel](https://parceljs.org/).
-Given a HTML file, Parcel follows dependencies and packages them into a bundle.
-Parcel overrides the module loading system to allow assets not normally recognised by JavaScript, such as CSS files.
+The application is built with a module bundler called [Parcel](https://parceljs.org/).
+Given a HTML file, Parcel follows dependencies to produce a bundle.
+Parcel extends module loading to allow glob patterns and file types not normally recognised by JavaScript such as CSS files.

-While convenient, this couples the code to Parcel, meaning the code cannot be executed without it.
-This is problematic because the vast majority of code doesn't require Parcel to execute at all.
-For example, having to build the application with Parcel to run the tests adds overhead and slows down the running of the tests.
+While convenient, this creates a strong coupling to Parcel, as in, the code cannot be interpreted without it.
+Pre-processing JavaScript, whether it be Parcel or any other tool, increases the time it takes to reflect changes.
+This is problematic in scenarios where speed matters, such as running unit tests.

-In order to isolate Parcel, the project is split into `public` and `src` directories. `public` contains static assets and the minimum amount of JavaScript needed to launch the app with Parcel. `src` contains 'the application' which is executable without Parcel.
-This enables the unit tests to be run directly with Node without needing to 'build' the application.
+The application is split into 2 top-level directories: `public` and `src`.

+- `public` contains the entry HTML file, static assets such as images and CSS, and the minimum amount of code needed to launch 'the application'.
+- `src` contains all the code comprising 'the application'.

+In order to isolate Parcel, only `public` may use Parcel loaders.
+This allows unit tests to cover `src` without having to build the application which helps keep the tests fast.

-The following steps outline the mount process:
+The following code is referenced by `index.html` and launches the application:

-- Parcel follows the `<script>` element in `./public/index.html` to `./public/app.js`.
-- Parcel interprets `require('./css/*.css');` by combining all CSS files and injecting a stylesheet into the document.
-- The application is 'booted' provided the global window object, and a config override object, and returns the application.
-- The application is assigned to `window.agileavatars` for exploration/debugging purposes.
-- The `mount` function is invoked which starts up the application and loads the root component into the document body.

 <details open>
 <summary>public/app.js</summary>